ghdalsrl326/FleetFrontend/README.md

      - useLocations: Manages location data fetching and star functionality
      - useDebounce: Optimizes search input performance
    - Material-UI (MUI) for UI components and theming

+### Note

+Test code was not written due to time constraints.